Cray-HPE/docs-sat/docs/install.md

     copied from ncn-m001 to ncn-m002 and ncn-m003.
 Therefore, the list of hosts above is ncn-m002 and ncn-m003.

-## Set System Information
+## Set System Revision Information

-System revision information is data HPE service representatives use to identify the system in support cases.
+HPE service representatives use system revision information data to identify systems in support cases.

 ### Prerequisites